elkuku/JeJoo/readme.md

 * A web site to play around with it is here (still): http://jejo.der-beta-server.de/jejo - it should be fully functional, updated every 6 hours and able to produce custom builds.

 ## P.S. ...
 I almost forgot to mention...
-This script has been created and tested in a Linux environment.
-If you encounter any kind of trouble (I believe you will), feel free to open a ticket here.
+This script has been created and tested in a **Linux environment**.
+If you encounter any kind of trouble (I believe you **will**), feel free to open a ticket here.

 If you also have the solution to fix it, or would like to contribute in any other way - GitHub pull request are welcome.